Allocate a SLang_Load_Type object

 int SLang_push_malloced_string (char *s);

-may be used to push a malloced
+SLang_push_malloced_string may be used to push a malloced

 string onto the interpreter's run-time stack.
 It returns zero upon

-upon error setting SLang_Error
+success, or -1 upon error setting SLang_Error accordingly.

 The following example illustrates that it is up to the calling

-routine to free the string if SLang_push_malloced_string
+routine to free the string if SLang_push_malloced_string fails:

 int push_hello (void)